 What this DNSBL is

 This DNSBL exists to protect mail systems from active abuse, not to punish mistakes.
-Listings are evidence-based, permanent until delisted, and reversible with proof of control.
+Listings are evidence-based, persistent until delisted or manually reviewed, and reversible with proof of control.
 If you’re listed, the fastest path out is to fix the issue and complete the signed delist flow below.

 Transparency snapshot